KennyPeanuts/pond_diversity_fcn/data_analysis/code/pond_bugs_sp13.md

 18 April 2013 - added LPP data to bug dataset - KF

+23 April 2013 - created data table of mean macroinvertebrate densities and the percent contribution of each taxa to the total density - KF

 ### Variables:

 * lake = the name of the lake